KFC chicken shortage will hit UK stores all week

 The fast food chain was forced to shut restaurants across the country after a logistics snafu hit chicken deliveries.

 As many as 800 of about 900 KFC locations were closed on Monday.
-Roughly 600 locations remained closed at lunchtime on Tuesday.
+About 450 remained closed by late afternoon local time on Tuesday.

 "Each day more deliveries are being made, however, we expect the disruption to some restaurants to continue over the remainder of the week, meaning some will be closed and others operating with a reduced menu or shortened hours," a KFC spokesperson said in a statement emailed to CNN.